IITM-SE-T19/soft-engg-project-jan-2024-se-jan-19/README.md

 ---

 #### Setting up Frontend
 The frontend uses VueJS to serve the web based user interfaces of the application.
-The frontend is deployed usinf node.js server on port 8080. npm is a package manager for Node.js with abundant packages.
+The frontend is deployed using node.js server on port 8080. npm is a package manager for Node.js with abundant packages.
 It is being used for is automated dependency and package management for Node.js.

 Start your second terminal
 ```
 cd ./frontend
 ```
-- Install node dependencies (we recommend node stable and npm => 10.5)
+- Install node dependencies (we recommend nodejs => 21 and npm => 10.5)
 ```
 npm install
 ```